donkuri/learn-mathematics/index.md

 ### Algebraic Topology

-Algebraic Topology is a beautiful theory and one of my favorite course ever.
+Algebraic Topology is a beautiful theory and one of my favorite subjects ever.
 The rough idea is that instead of studying homeomorphisms directly (which are often times hard to construct), why not find algebraic invariants on topological spaces instead?
 This is exactly what algebraic topology deals with, and it is great.
 The textbook I used to learn the subject is:

 **[Algebraic Topology](https://www.amazon.com/Algebraic-Topology-Allen-Hatcher/dp/0521795400/)**, *Allen Hatcher*